OpenStackOnRaPi/ostackinstall/README.md

 2. Prepare inventory file ```multinode``` and feature configuration file ```globals.yml```

+> [!IMPORTANT]
+> Kolla-Ansible expects the user to assign OpenStack roles (`control`, `network`, `compute`, etc.) to hosts and specify role allocation in inventory file.
+Multiple experiments have shown that the roles `compute` and `network` MUST be separated when using with RPis 8GB RAM, i.e., allocated to different hosts.
+Otherwise the cluster becomes very unstable.
+In all-in-one installation (one RPi in the cluster) the node runs out of memory very soon after creating the first cirros VM crushing the OpenStack.
+Moreover, the compute/network node runs with almost zero margin after creating second cirros VM even when there are dedicated compute nodes and the control/network node has not been assigned compute role.
+These conclusions are reflected below in the example fragment of inventory file where `copmute` nad `network` roles are assigned to different hosts (ost4 and ost3, respectively).

   * file ```multinode``` is in the working directory
 ```
 $ sudo nano multinode